 Ear infections in dogs (medically known as “otitis externa”) can occur in any breed.
 However, they are particularly common among breeds with large, hairy, and floppy ears, such as miniature poodles, basset hounds, English sheepdogs, and cocker spaniels.

 Fortunately for pet parents, ear problems don’t always require a trip to the vet.
-There are ways to treat a dog ear infection naturally.
+There are ways to deal with a dog ear infection naturally.

 But what are the signs that your dog’s ears might have an infection?
 Symptoms can include excessive head shaking, itching, and a noticeable foul odor coming from their inner ear.
 Sometimes you can visibly see coffee ground-like guck around the inside of the ear as well as redness and inflammation.